goldfirere/cs206/policies.md

 Exams
 -----

-This course has two midterms (TODO and TODO), and one self-scheduled final exam during the normal exam period.
+This course has two midterms (Feb.
+22 and Apr.
+3), and one self-scheduled final exam during the normal exam period.
 Exams will be closed-book and closed-note, but they will include a reference (which you will be able to see ahead of time) listing